 - shortness of breath

 - pain or pressure in your chest

 - yellowing of your skin and the whites of your eyes

 - sudden high fever with vomiting, diarrhea, sunburn-like rash, and muscle aches

-Call your doctor right away if you have any of these symptoms.
-If your symptoms are severe, call 9-1-1 or go to the nearest emergency room.
+If your symptoms are severe, call 911 or go to the nearest emergency room.

-NuvaRing may not be the best choice for all women, especially if they have certain risk factors.
-One of the more serious possible side effects with NuvaRing is blood clots.
+NuvaRing may not be the best choice for all people, especially if they have certain risk factors.
+One of the more serious possible side effects of NuvaRing is blood clots.
 These are rare, but if they occur, they can be serious and even fatal.
 Risk factors for blood clots from NuvaRing include: